aflah02/SemWiseResourcesIIIT/README.md

 - The above is not an API only page, you will find a lot of content for reading.
 - Do not do [Christopher M. Bishop - Pattern Recognition and Machine Learning-Springer (2006)]
 - contains wrong information or inconsistent with class.

-### PB
-- www.google.com

-### GT
-- Introduction to Graph Theory by Douglas B. West
-- Note, the course is not on algorithms

 ## Open Electives